RealOrangeOne/zoloto/README.md

 ## Development setup

 `./scripts/setup.sh` will create a virtual environment, and install all the required development dependencies into it.
-You will additionally need to install [OpenCV](#opencv).
+Note that this will install a version of OpenCV for you, rather than using the one on your system.

 There are some additional useful scripts to assist: